Love your neighbor as yourself.

 Others quote it.

-It seems asking “who is my neighbor?” is like Peter asking Jesus how many times he should forgive someone.
+It seems to ask “who is my neighbor?” is like Peter asking Jesus how many times he should forgive someone.
 Rather than just do, we seek to qualify, almost as if we don’t want to love too many people, or even worse, love the wrong people.

 Instead of a literal few, I believe Jesus meant literally all.

 Jesus was once asked about what was really important.
 The irony is the question was asked by a “teacher of religious law”.
 The question was “of all the commandments, which is the most important?”
 Basically, what are the specific things I must do?